petermr/tigr2ess/installation/windows/INSTALLATION.md

 #### Step1: JAVA

-Please check whether you have java8(same as java version 1.8) installed on your system by running the command `java -version` at the command prompt.
+Please check that you have java8(same as java version 1.8) installed on your system by running the command `java -version` at the command prompt.
 It should look as following:

 ![java8](java8_windows.png)